Skip to Content

 2. Yoga Retreats

-Yoga retreats are becoming popular with both men and women alike as they provide a getaway from normal life in a relaxing and healthy mode.
+Yoga retreats are becoming popular with people of all genders as they provide a getaway from everyday life in a relaxing and healthy manner.

-Imagine a week, or a month, spent fine-tuning your mind and body in an ashram in India.
+Imagine a week or a month spent fine-tuning your mind and body in an ashram in India.
+The cost of healing yoga holidays will vary based on the duration and location of your preferred retreat.

-I'll be covering this topic in further articles, including the best locations around the world for yoga retreats, so stay tuned.
+I'll cover this topic in further articles, including the best locations around the world for yoga retreats, so stay tuned.

 3. Teaching English